vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 Discovery methods that use separate P2P networks still depend on bootstrapping, which Waku v2 does via parameters on start-up or via DNS-based discovery.
-This might raise the question of why such discovery methods are beneficial?
+This might raise the question of why such discovery methods are beneficial.
 The answer lies in the aforementioned global view of DHTs.
 Without discv5 and similar methods, the bootstrap nodes are used as part of the gossipsub mesh.
 This might put heavy load on these nodes and further, might open pathways to inference attacks.
 Discv5, on the other hand, uses the bootstrap nodes merely as an entry to the discovery network and can provide random sets of nodes (sampled from a global view)